Make them wear helmets

 The cycle helmet law has failed to provide the benefits claimed; non-helmet-based cycle safety programs have been more successful; overseas governments have rejected cycle helmet legislation, based partly on our failure; and helmets make at least as much sense for motorists.

-The British Medical Association (BMA) rejected the idea that wearing cycle helmets should be compulsory, but called for an active campaign to encourage their use.
+The British Medical Association (BMA) rejected the idea that wearing cycle helmets should be compulsory.

 The report from the BMA reaffirmed its long-held view that compulsion could discourage cycling, which would have a negative overall effect on public health.
 It has always maintained that the health benefits of cycling outweigh the risks.